fani-lab/SEERa/Readme.md

     </tr>
 </table>

-## 6. Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-## 7. License
+## 6. License
 ©2021.
 This work is licensed under a [CC BY-NC-SA 4.0](LICENSE.txt) license.

 ### Contact
 Email: [ziaeines@uwindsor.ca](mailto:ziaeines@uwindsor.ca) - [soroushziaeinejad@gmail.com](mailto:soroushziaeinejad@gmail.com)\
 Project link: [https://github.com/soroush-ziaeinejad/Community-Prediction](https://github.com/soroush-ziaeinejad/Community-Prediction)

+### Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ### Acknowledgments
 In this work, we use [dynamicgem](https://github.com/Sujit-O/dynamicgem) library to temporally embed our user graphs.
 We would like to thank the authors of this library.